Kopassus: Group 2 Para Commandos

-Like "Group 1", "Group 2" has the main tasks and responsibilities for missions such as Airborne assault, Jungle warfare, Unconventional Warfare, Counter-insurgency, Special Reconnaissance, and Direct Action.
+Like "Group 1", "Group 2" has the main tasks and responsibilities for missions such as Airborne assault, Jungle warfare, Unconventional Warfare, Counter-insurgency, Special Reconnaissance, and Direct Action in support of the main goals assigned to Kopassus and the wider Army.
 It and Group 1 are also the oldest brigades of this storied formation.
+Until the 2025 reorganization, Group 2 was organized into 3 battalions instead of the current 6.

 Special Forces Training and Education Center

 The Special Forces Training and Education Center (Pusat Pendidikan dan Latihan Pasukan Khusus) abbreviated "Pusdiklatpassus" is the training and education center for recruits and personnel associated with and qualifying to become full-fledged Commandos in the Army Special Forces Command (Kopassus).
 As an educational institution, "Pusdiklatpassus" is divided based on its training functions.
 It was established in 1962 to formalize the training regimen of this storied formation from its inception and to give a professional look towards the training and education studies of future operators and commandos.
 Its current structure as an educational and training formation is organized into six schools: